Miayl/jekyll-page/timing-guide.md

 - You can quickly adjust the timing of two following lines without gaps by selecting them, doing a *right click* and then choose one of those:

 ![](./images/continuous_timing.png)

+- If you have many lines, you can copy them all at once and paste them into the line grid

 [top](#table-of-contents)